About the Book

 This is what makes photographs so enjoyable.
 Observing a photograph, the viewer can over and over again study all parts of what was occurring within the vision of the camera at that precise split second in time.

 Bruce Varner was born, raised, and still resides in the Kansas City metropolitan area.
-Retired from 25 years in government service and at this printing an IT program manager for Sprint.
+Retired from 25 years in government service and from Sprint as an IT program manager.
 Lifelong photographer.
 Images are captured using a variety of cameras both film and digital.
 I try to produce photographs that seem familiar but with a different or unexpected approach.
 Changes to perspective, color, texture, and lighting to make an image stand out from the usual example.
 The tool used to capture the subject is not important.
 It is how you use light, angle, and distance that makes the final product appealing.